Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Methodology

 \subsubsection{Label as Human vs AI}

-Participants were then notified that one or more of the messages were created by an AI, and were asked to identify which messages they believe to be human-made vs computer generated.
-Figure \ref{fig_ranked_order} shows an example on how the targets accomplished this, by placing AI “markers" on the messages that they believed to be AI-generated.
-Similar to the previous part of the interview, they were then asked what made them think the messages they chose were made by humans or AI.
-At the target's request, researchers revealed which messages were made by AI and human authors.
+Participants were then told that "one or more of the messages were created by an AI," and were asked to place an AI "marker" on the message or messages they believe were created by AI as shown in Figure \ref{fig_interview2}.
+They were then asked what made them think the messages they chose were made by humans or AI.
+Again, they were asked to use specific messages to ground their observations, followed by their overall thoughts.
+At the target's request, researchers revealed which messages were made by AI vs human authors.

 Audio recordings were made for all 25 interviews which were then assimilated for transcription and further analysis.
+Images of all sorting and labeling were also captured for data analysis.